zabbix/ansible-collection/molecule/default/README.rst

 -t all,test,host	# all - all tasks(excluding next 2, marked with never)

 project tags:
-	verify # zabbix_get from controller to target devices report # only with "verify" : records check status to file host # add host to Zabbix
+	verify # zabbix_get from execution environment to target devices report # only with "verify" : records check status to file host # add host to Zabbix
 	test # additional debug tasks